Jack Payne (footballer, born 1991): Blackpool

 In August 2016 he signed for Blackpool on a one-year deal.
 He left the club in May 2017 after his contract ended, shortly after featuring for the club in their League Two play-off final victory over Exeter City.

 Ebbsfleet United

 Payne signed for side Ebbsfleet United in June 2017.
 He made his debut for the Kent side in a 2–2 draw away to Guiseley on the opening day of the 2017–18 season.

 He joined fellow National League side Eastleigh on a one-month loan in September 2018.

 Eastleigh

 Having rejected the offer of a new deal at Ebbsfleet, Payne joined Eastleigh permanently in June 2019, signing a one-year deal with the Hampshire side.
 He made his second debut for the side in a 1–0 victory over Notts County on 3 August 2019.

 Crawley Town

 Payne joined League Two side Crawley Town for an undisclosed fee on 1 July 2021 on an initial one-year deal, with the option of an additional year.

 Boreham Wood

 In July 2022, Payne joined Boreham Wood of the National League following the cancellation of his contract with Crawley.

+In June 2025, Payne was appointed player-assistant manager following the departure of Mark Ricketts.